Stylish Reformed Gothic Solid Oak Bookcase with Soft Color - Victorian Antique

 Description

 Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture originates from the 19th century, during the reign of the Biedermeier style.
+Eclectic furniture refers to the 19th century, during which the Biedermeier style was predominant.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon’s reign.
-It features significant similarities and references to Roman and Greek ornamentation.
+It features significant similarities and references to Roman and Greek decorative motifs.

 The key aspect of elite antique furniture is originality.
-Ultimately, this is vital for buyers, as many counterfeits circulate on the market.
+Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details